KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 We've covered how constant data is implemented in the shader, however to push the data from the application to the shader we need to use Vulkan.

-We do this with the use of `VkBuffer`s, which is Vulkan's implementation of buffer memory.
+We do this mainly with the use of `VkBuffer`s, which is Vulkan's implementation of buffer memory.

 Buffers in Vulkan are just chunks of memory used for storing data, which can be read by the GPU.